lomptorne/InstaScrap/README.md

 # InstaScrap

-A simple python scrapper application who download lastest Instagram pictures based on the hashtag and gramlook.
+A simple python scrapper application who download lastest Instagram pictures based on the hashtag

- !
-Currently not working due to website issues !
+Just launch the executable enter a hastag and a number of images you want !

+It will download the last number of image related to the hastag publicated on Instagram !